YumeYue/YumeYue.github.io/README.md

 ## Things I'm looking forward to
 - Learning website creation (*redundant I know*)
-- Having a place to store information from my classes
+- Having a place to store information from my classes *and maybe also using it for projects*